 Our Apollo Club is a key way to involve individual and corporate donors directly in our appeal.

 St George’s Bristol has commissioned an exquisite sound wave sculpture, made of 100 hand-blown glass roundels, which will hang as the centrepiece of our new building.
-Each roundel will be secured with a £5,000 donation towards our Building a Sound Future appeal, with donors names permanently and prominently recorded adjacent to the sculpture.
-To date (February 2017) 75 of the total available 100 roundels have been sponsored.
+Each roundel is secured with a £5,000 donation towards our Building a Sound Future appeal, with donors names permanently and prominently recorded adjacent to the sculpture.
+To date (March 2017) 80 of the total available 100 roundels have been sponsored.

 Named Apollo, after the Greek god of music, the artwork is inspired by a piece of music composed and played at St George’s by Philip Glass, one of the most influential music-makers of his time.
 Apollo has been designed by Bristol based internationally-acclaimed artist Luke Jerram.